 Last month I reviewed the first volume of Anatoly Bondarchuk’s Transfer of Training.
 In volume one, my coach essentially puts to rest the notion that stronger is better.
 By laying out the correlations between training exercises and results, it becomes clear that strength gains only equal further throws for beginning hammer throwers.
 The book shows all of the data Bondarchuk has collected for all track and field events and provides a useful guide to what exercises transfer over to competitive results.
-Volume two, which was just released by Ultimate Athlete Concepts, continues where volume one left off.
+Volume two, which was just released by Ultimate Athlete Concepts and available for purchase in the HMMR Media store, continues where volume one left off.

 While volume one looks primarily at the transfer of training between different exercises, volume two looks at the transfer in other areas of training.
 For instance, earlier parts of training may effect latter parts.
 An intense warm-up excites the body the most, but often leads to fatigue after about 30 minutes of training, while a medium intensity warm-up can allow for a longer, better quality technical session.

 The book also points out the surprising conclusion that latter parts of training may also affect earlier parts.
 It seems impossible for an action to effect something that has already happened, but, as Bondarchuk points out, this can easily be the case.
 When an athlete throws or lifts weights, they excite the nervous system.
 Intense lifting after throwing can excite the nervous system in such a way to dampen the excitation that occurred during the throwing session, thereby reducing the effect of the throwing session.
 In other sections, Bondarchuk also talks about how the transfer of training can be different depending on what exercises are combined.
 Training with just a normal and heavy hammer will produce a different transfer than training with light, normal, and heavy hammers.